Squads-Protocol/v4/README.md

 npm install
 ```

-And run these tests with this command:
+And, ensuring that `solana-test-validator` is run on another terminal, run these tests with this command:

 ```
 yarn test